RDarrylR/serverless-smurf-etl-and-analytics/README.md

 - **No credentials in code**: All access via IAM roles
 - **Schema validation**: Rejects malformed uploads

+## Cleanup
+Run the following terraform command to destroy all the infrastructure.

+terraform destroy (from the infrastructure directory)

+## Read More
+This repository is associated with the following blog https://darryl-ruggles.cloud/building-a-serverless-sales-analytics-platform-with-ai-insights-for-under-10month

 ## License

 MIT License